 Diwali traditions include cleaning homes/businesses and decorating them with vibrant flowers to entice Lakshmi, Hindu goddess of wealth, fortune and prosperity.
 Feasting, making sweets, gifting, and all forms of light such as candles, lamps, sparklers and fireworks are also customary ways to celebrate.

-Experience: Diwali can be witnessed in all it’s glory in Indian cities such as Varanasi, Jaipur and Amritsar.
-Outside of India, Sri Lanka, Fiji, Singapore, Australia and United Kingdom are places you can catch sizeable celebrations.
+Experience: Diwali can be witnessed in all its glory in Indian cities such as Varanasi, Jaipur and Amritsar.
+Outside of India, Sri Lanka, Fiji, Singapore, Australia and the United Kingdom are places you can catch sizeable celebrations.

 Greetings: “Happy Diwali” in English or “Diwali ki Shubhkamnayein” in Hindi.
 As many languages are spoken throughout India, see this article for more variations.

 Remembrance Day is observed in France and Belgium where it is a public holiday, as well as the UK and other Commonwealth countries such as Australia and Canada.
 In the US, the name was changed to Veterans Day in 1954, to honour veterans of all wars.

 Armistice Day is generally a time of solemn remembrance, rather than celebration.
 Services are held in churches, schools and at memorial sites.
 Silk poppies which are symbolic of the flowers that grew on WWI battlefields, are sold to raise funds for veteran causes.
 A minute or two of silence is commonly observed at 11 am.